Mission and Functions of The Cayman Islands Government Office UK:

 Established in 1982, the Cayman Islands Government Office in the UK works to:

-- Act as a contact point for and provide consular services to Caymanians (especially Caymanian students) and other stakeholders in the United Kingdom and Europe.
+- Act as a contact point for and provide consular services to Caymanians (especially Caymanian students) and other stakeholders in the United Kingdom.

 - Promote a better economic, social, cultural and political understanding of the Cayman Islands.